syncfusion-content/extension-docs/Extension/WPF-Extension/Overview.md

 The Syncfusion provides the following extension supports in Visual Studio:

 1. [Syncfusion WPF Project Template](https://help.syncfusion.com/extension/wpf-extension/syncfusion-project-templates-for-wpf): To create the Syncfusion WPF application by adding the required Syncfusion assemblies and XMAL.
+2. [Add Item](https://help.syncfusion.com/extension/wpf-extension/add-item): To add Syncfusion WPF Window into the WPF application with add Syncfusion WPF assemblies/NuGet packages.
-2. [Reference Manager](https://help.syncfusion.com/extension/syncfusion-reference-manager/configure-syncfusion-assemblies-in-visual-studio-project): To add the required Syncfusion assembly to Windows project reference based on the selected control.
+3. [Reference Manager](https://help.syncfusion.com/extension/syncfusion-reference-manager/configure-syncfusion-assemblies-in-visual-studio-project): To add the required Syncfusion assembly to Windows project reference based on the selected control.
-3. [Toolbox Configuration](https://help.syncfusion.com/common/essential-studio/utilities#toolbox-configuration): To configure the Syncfusion controls into the Visual Studio .NET toolbox.
+4. [Toolbox Configuration](https://help.syncfusion.com/common/essential-studio/utilities#toolbox-configuration): To configure the Syncfusion controls into the Visual Studio .NET toolbox.
-4. [Troubleshooter](https://help.syncfusion.com/extension/syncfusion-troubleshooter/syncfusion-troubleshooter): Troubleshoot the project with the Syncfusion configuration and apply the fix like, wrong Framework Syncfusion assembly added to the project or missing any Syncfusion dependent assembly of a referred assembly.
+5. [Troubleshooter](https://help.syncfusion.com/extension/syncfusion-troubleshooter/syncfusion-troubleshooter): Troubleshoot the project with the Syncfusion configuration and apply the fix like, wrong Framework Syncfusion assembly added to the project or missing any Syncfusion dependent assembly of a referred assembly.

 **No project selected in Visual Studio**